zsgdev/zsgdev/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Vue.js
+- :fire: I’m currently working on Vue.js
 - :hammer: Use frameworks: Vue and Angular
-- 🌱 I’m currently learning React.js, Typescript and Go
+- :mag_right: I’m currently learning React.js, Typescript and Go
--
+- :cat2: I’m currently working on my pet projects and researching how to write good algos